sifive/wake/doc/tutorial.md

   3. a list of legal input files (more on this later)
   4. the name of the file to compile

-The output of compileC is the path of the object file produced.
+The output of compileC is the `Path` of the object file produced.

 ## Compiling and linking two CPP files

     echo 'int helper() { return 42; }' > help.cpp
     git add help.cpp
-    cat > tutorial.wake <<EOF
+    cat > tutorial.wake <<'EOF'
     def variant = "native-cpp11-release"
     global def build _ =
       def main = compileC variant ("-I.", Nil) Nil (source "main.cpp")